ZeroLoss-Lab/HiGMem/README.md

 4. **Retrieval for QA**: the question is rewritten into retrieval keywords, candidate events and turns are retrieved, and an LLM filter selects final evidence turns.
 5. **Final answer generation**: the final QA prompt uses the retrieved turns and follows the LoCoMo prompt family aligned with A-Mem.

-The main paper setting disables immediate turn-turn links and uses the Event layer as the main semantic anchor.

 ## Repository Structure

 ```text